outsinre/outsinre.github.com/_posts/2015-05-11-gentoo-downgrade-package.md

 1. Downgrade wpa_supplicant to 2.3 (<2.4) with the help of local overlay.
 2. Ask the university to update its FreeRadius server from to 2.2.6 to 2.2.7.
 3. Disable TLS v1.2 with phase1="tls\_disable\_tlsv1\_2=1" in `/etc/wpa_supplicant/wpa_supplicant.conf` for `HUST_WIRELESS_AUTO`.
+That said, this does result in older TLS version being used and that is not really a good long term solution.
+4. Set `key_mgmt_offload=0` to the wpa_supplicant configuration file (at global level, i.e., not within a network block).

-Obviously, the 3rd method simple and ebbbffective.
-But I would like to try the 1st method since I want to try the process of creating a local overlay.
+Obviously, the 3rd method simple and effective.
+In reality, I prefer the 3rd method.
+But I would like to try the 1st instead since I want to try the process of creating a local overlay.
+I did not test the 4th option.

 1. Search wpa_supplicant version information: